WoWAnalyzer/WoWAnalyzer/scripts/conduits/README.md

 ## Layout

-- `data` -- A folder with 3 json files with all the relevant information that needs to be cross-referenced because all needed information isn't in 1 file
+- `data` -- A folder with 3 json files with all the relevant information that needs to be cross-referenced because all needed information isn't in 1 file -- these are not included by default because they're pretty large data files.
+  - `raidbotsConduitsInfo.json` -- downloaded from here https://www.raidbots.com/static/data/live/conduits.json
+  - `soulbindconduititem.json` -- downloaded from here https://wow.tools/dbc/?dbc=soulbindconduititem and converted to json using something like https://csvjson.com/csv2json using the "hash" output option.
+  - `soulbindconduitrank.json` -- downloaded from here https://wow.tools/dbc/?dbc=soulbindconduitrank and converted to json using something like https://csvjson.com/csv2json using the "hash" output option.
 - `conduitSpells.js` -- Contains all the information regarding conduits that would normally go in a SPELLS folder.
 - `conduitSpellScaling.js` -- Contains the scaling effect of all the conduits.
 They are named with a \_EFFECT_BY_RANK suffix to their key name in conduitSpells.js
 - `fullConduitInfo.json` -- Contains a LOT more information for each conduit than is displayed in the two output .js files.